Exciton-magnon transitions in the frustrated chromium antiferromagnets CuCrO2, alpha-CaCr2O4, CdCr2O4, and ZnCr2O4: Introduction

 Optical studies have been reported in the rocksalt-type systems NaCrO$_2$ and LiCrO$_2$ \cite{Elliston1975,Kojima1993}.
-These systems exhibit exciton-magnon transitions\cite{Tanabe1965} in the energy region of the spin-forbidden $^4$\textit{A}\tsub{\mathsf{2g}} $\rightarrow ^2$\textit{T}\tsub{\mathsf{2g}} crystal-field excitation of the Cr$^{3+}$ ions.
-Kojima \textit{et al.} proposed that the lifetime of the exciton-magnon lines in triangular lattice antiferromagnets is directly related to the density of \textit{Z}\tsub2 vortices in the system.\cite{Kojima1993} In this work we investigated the delafossite-type system CuCrO$_2$ by optical spectroscopy.
-CuCrO$_2$ crystallizes in space group $R\overline{3}m$\cite{Kadowaki1990} where layers of the magnetic chromium ions (3d$^3$, $S=3/2$) are separated by one copper and two oxygen layers [see Fig.~\ref{fig:struc}(a) and (d)].
-Due to this distance the system is moderately frustrated with a Curie-Weiss-temperature $\Theta$ of 190~K and an antiferromagnetic ordering below $T_\text{N2}$ = 24.2~K. The magnetic transition leads to a slight distortion of the CrO$_6$ octahedra\cite{Poienar2009, Kimura2009} and an incommensurate proper screw magnetic structure.\cite{Soda2009} Specific heat measurements showed that there are actually two successive phase transitions at $T_\text{N1}$= 23.6~K and $T_\text{N2}$= 24.2~K.\cite{Kimura2008} At $T_\text{N2}$ a two-dimensional antiferromagnetic ordering was proposed and only below $T_\text{N1}$ three-dimensional magnetic ordering and the occurrence of multiferroicity sets in.\cite{Frontzek2011}
+These systems exhibit exciton-magnon transitions\cite{Tanabe1965} in the energy region of the spin-forbidden $^4$\textit{A}\tsub{\mathsf{2}} $\rightarrow ^2$\textit{T}\tsub{\mathsf{2}} crystal-field excitation of the Cr$^{3+}$ ions.
+Kojima \textit{et al}.\ proposed that the lifetime of the exciton-magnon lines in triangular lattice antiferromagnets is directly related to the density of \textit{Z}\tsub2 vortices in the system.\cite{Kojima1993} In this work we investigated the delafossite-type system CuCrO$_2$ by optical spectroscopy.
+CuCrO$_2$ crystallizes in space group $R\overline{3}m$\cite{Kadowaki1990} where layers of the magnetic chromium ions (3$d^3$, $S=3/2$) are separated by one copper and two oxygen layers [see Fig.~\ref{fig:struc}(a) and (d)].
+Due to this distance the system is moderately frustrated with a Curie-Weiss-temperature $\Theta_\text{CW}$ of $-190$~K and an antiferromagnetic ordering below $T_\text{N2}$ = 24.2~K. The magnetic transition leads to a slight distortion of the CrO$_6$ octahedra\cite{Poienar2009, Kimura2009} and an incommensurate proper screw magnetic structure.\cite{Soda2009} Specific heat measurements showed that there are actually two successive phase transitions at $T_\text{N1}$= 23.6~K and $T_\text{N2}$= 24.2~K.\cite{Kimura2008} At $T_\text{N2}$ a two-dimensional antiferromagnetic ordering was proposed and only below $T_\text{N1}$ three-dimensional magnetic ordering and the occurrence of multiferroicity sets in.\cite{Frontzek2011} In the following we will use $T_\text{N}=T_\text{N1}=23.6$~K because our measurements do not allow to distinguish these two transitions.